 Penelope: Communication is key.
 A safety tool can’t be seen by your workers as just another task they have to do.
 It’s important they understand you’re providing this system because you value them and their safety.
 After all, you want every tool in their pocket to do its job and help get them home safely at the end of the day.
 And good training is important.
 If the worker isn’t comfortable with a new tool or system, they may have trouble using it when panicked.

 In your experience, how do caseworkers respond when you roll out something like this?

 Penelope: They’re very excited.
 They feel valued.
 I frequently heard “it feels like I have law enforcement in my pocket.”
 Implementing a solution specifically to help keep people safe shows them you do care about their safety.
 It also gives them more confidence and control when heading into a visit or meeting.

 Any final advice for someone looking to prioritize their workers’ safety?

 Penelope: It’s important to remember that a tool by itself is not enough.
 In my opinion, they do need a tool—it’s crucial to keeping workers connected to backup while in the field.
 But they also need a process for after an incident occurs.
 Should they report it?
 Do people care what happened?
-Does the staff need follow up?
+Does the staff need to follow up?
 What’s the plan for the next time we visit this house or client?
 It doesn’t need to be elaborate—you probably already have something you can tweak.
-But affected workers need acknowledgement that something happened, and they need a clear path for safe forward movement.
+But affected workers need acknowledgment that something happened, and they need a clear path for safe forward movement.
 They deserve that, and so much more.